The Beano: Merchandise

 The 21st century celebrated anniversaries with more memorabilia.
 For The Beano's 70th birthday, DC Thomson published The Beano Special Collectors Edition: 70 Years of Fun (2008), and The History of The Beano (2008) was published by Waverly Books, both documenting the magazine's history; two exhibitions at the University of Dundee (Happy Birthday, Beano!) and The Cartoon Museum (Beano and Dandy Birthday Bash!) showed the public private DC Thomson artwork and the history of the magazine.
 For 2018, readers could buy a box for the 80th anniversary containing posters, reprints of selected older issues, and two books updating the previous documentation of the magazine's history, as well as Minnie the Minx's origins.
 Both anniversaries had tie-in museum exhibitions that also told their audiences the magazine's history.
 Limited-edition figurines from Robert Harrop were available to buy from their official website in late 2008.
 The 21st century also began Beano's branching into different mediums: their first website, Beanotown.com, formed in 2000, and Chessington World of Adventures opened Beanoland in the same year.
 Both would later discontinue but Beanotown.com would be revamped as beano.com, a website full of games, Beano secrets and other activities for children.
 Gulliver's Travels opened the Beano 6 Super Ride in May 2021.
 The Beano was also the face of the United Kingdom's 2018 Summer Reading Challenge, called Mischief Makers, which included a special Dennis the Menace novel tie-in called Dennis the Menace and the Chamber of Mischief by Beano artist Nigel Auchterlounie.
 The Dennis the Menace Fan Club was re-launched as a phone app, rebranded as The Dennis and Gnasher Fan Club, and allowed readers free membership, printable badges, and pranks.
 On television, the Sky Kids show SO Beano! aired; a TV show with special guests, children presenters, and fun and games, in a similar style to Friday Download and Scrambled!

+Annuals

+The first Beano annual hardcover book was published as far back as 1939, a year after the first weekly comic was published.
+In 2018, it was estimated that an original first issue Beano annual in relatively good condition could fetch between £1,200 to £1,500.